FLiER: Practical Topology Update Detection Using Sparse PMUs: Approximate Fingerprints

 \subsection{Bus Splitting Fingerprints}

 When a bus splits after a breaker opens, the post-contingency state satisfies the augmented system

-The slack variables $\gamma$ allow a ``breakaway'' group of previously-slaved voltage variables to take on values different from those at the former master bus section.
-The first column of $F \in \{0,1\}^{n \times 2}$ indicates rows of $C^T$ that constrain the breakaway voltage magnitudes, while the second column indicates rows that constrain the breakaway phase angles.
-The third equation ensures no power flows across the opened breaker.
+The slack variables $\gamma$ let the voltage phasor for a ``breakaway'' group of previously-slaved sections differ from a phasor at the former master section.
+The two columns of $F \in \{0,1\}^{n \times 2}$ indicate rows of $C^T$ that constrain the breakaway voltage magnitudes and the phase angles, respectively.
+The third equation says no power flows across the open breaker.